-The Group's financial assets mainly include cash at banks, securities purchased under agreements to re-sell, financial assets at fair value through profit or loss and loans and accounts receivable.
+The Group's financial assets mainly include cash at banks, financial assets at fair value through profit or loss, and loans and accounts receivables.

 The Group's financial liabilities mainly include interest-bearing bank borrowings and other borrowings, lease liabilities and other payables.